How to MIG Weld Stainless to Mild Steel: Step by Step

 Furthermore, the stainless part is more sensitive to welding heat than the mild steel.
 So, if you overweld it, you risk warping, blowing through, losing corrosion resistance, and even worse, bead cracking.

 Moreover, stainless steel is four to five times more expensive than mild steel.
-It would help if you already have some MIG welding experience to avoid damaging the stainless part.
+It would help if you already have some welding experience to avoid damaging the stainless part.

 Weldpundit already has an introductory article on welding stainless steel to carbon steel.